samuelventura/sniff/README.md

 Give yourself access to serial ports with `sudo gpasswd -s samuel dialout`.
 Follow the official Elixir installation instructions and install `build-essential erlang-dev` as well.

+## MacOS

+No support provided other than ensuring compilation and basic interactive testing.

 ## Roadmap

 Future